kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/async_class.md

 ✖ ',' expected - start: 8, end: 14
 ✖ ',' expected - start: 14, end: 14
 ✖ Did you forgot a ']' to match the `[` token? - start: 14, end: 14
-✖ The parser expected to find a '}' to match the '{' token here - start: 14, end: 14

 ```